Google Grant Basics: What You Need to Know

 What is a Google Ad Grant?

-Google Ad Grants is a program that provides qualifying nonprofit organizations with an in-kind donation for (free) Google Ads search advertising, with a budget of up to $10,000/month.
+Google Ad Grants is a program that provides qualifying nonprofit organizations with an in-kind donation for (free) Google Ads search advertising, with a budget of $10,000/month.
 This is a wonderful program that allows nonprofits to have enhanced visibility within the world’s most powerful public information tool – the Google search engine.

 How Can Search Advertising Benefit Nonprofits?

 Search is a highly effective public outreach tool that can help mission-based organizations of all types reach target audiences, communicate their message, and promote services and programs within the communities they serve.